SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

     }

 First we need to check if our target has health data.
-We do so by first asking it to provide us with its health data by passing its class to the ``getOrCreate()`` method.
+We do so by first asking it to provide us with its health data by passing its class to the ``get()`` method.
 We get an ``Optional`` which we can use for our check.
+This ``Optional`` will be absent if either our target does not support ``HealthData`` or if it supports it but at the present moment does not hold any health data.
+In the second case there is no data manipulator since the data represented by it would not differ from the manipulator's default values.
+Since we can safely assume that if a data holder has the default ``HealthData``, it will already be at its full health, we won't need to heal it.

-If the target does not support health data, it will be absent.
-But if the health data is present, it now contains a mutable copy of the data present on the data holder.
-We make our alterations and finally offer the changed data back to our target, where it is accepted (again, ``offer()`` will return a ``DataTransactionResult`` which we will just discard here).
+If the health data is present (supported and different from the default), it now contains a mutable copy of the data present on the data holder.
+We make our alterations and finally offer the changed data back to our target, where it is accepted (again, ``offer()`` will return a ``DataTransactionResult`` which we will disregard in this example and get back to :doc:`at a later point <transactions>`).

-As you can see, the results for ``health()`` and ``maxHealth()`` are again value containers we obtain from the ``DataHolder``.
+As you can see, the results for ``health()`` and ``maxHealth()`` are again keyed values we obtain from the ``DataHolder``.
 As the ``MutableBoundedValue`` we receive from calling ``health()`` again just contains a copy of the data, we first need to apply our changes back to the ``DataManipulator`` before we can offer the ``healthData`` back to our target.